kragen/derctuo/markdown/transaction-per-call.md

 transaction began.

-To the extent that past states of the transactional variables are logged and don't suffer linkrot (for example, because logged past states are not included as GC roots) you can also provide a time travel facility to allow not just debuggers but ordinary application programs to inspect past states, by explicitly running read-only
+To the extent that past states of the transactional variables are logged and don’t suffer linkrot (for example, because logged past states are not included as GC roots) you can also provide a time travel facility to allow not just debuggers but ordinary application programs to inspect past states, by explicitly running read-only